 - Stir everything into the pot: Add the beef and any juices in the bowl to the Instant Pot, then stir to coat the beef with the spices.
-Stir in the black beans and chopped green chilies.
-Spread the diced tomatoes over the top of the stew, but don’t stir.
+Stir in the black beans, chopped green chilies, and diced tomatoes.

-- Season, thicken, and serve: Season with more salt: If you used store-bought beef broth, add ½ teaspoon of fine sea salt; if you used homemade beef broth or water, add 1½ teaspoons of fine sea salt.
+- Season, thicken, and serve: If you used store-bought beef broth, add ½ teaspoon of fine sea salt; if you used homemade beef broth or water, add 1½ teaspoons of fine sea salt.
 Whisk the water into the cornstarch to make a cornstarch slurry, and then stir the slurry into the chili to thicken.
 Serve and enjoy!